 There are many different brands of showerheads with built-in filters and in line shower water filters available on the market.
 Most shower water filters remove dirt, chlorine, and odors.
 Some go as far as changing the ph of the water making it more like soft water.
-Shower water filters are a good way to improve your skin and hair quality.
+Shower water filters are an excellent way to improve your skin and hair quality.

 In line filters: In line shower water filters are installed just after the shower arm.
 They are often compact, but it will bring the showerhead lower than it already is, so keep that in mind.
 The good thing is that they can be put in line and used with any showerhead you already have.
 This type of filter can also be used with a shower arm extension if the filter brings the showerhead too far down.